emecell/training/frontend/Front End 250 - Mobile.md

 1. Mobile First
 	* Build the minimum viable product first
 	* Build it on mobile
-	* Use PE to improve the experience for tablet and desktop
+	* Use media queries + has.js to progressively enhance the experience for tablet and desktop
 2. Mobile Last
 	* Build a desktop page
 	* Shoehorn in some CSS to make it look right